Behnam-sn/Castle-Docusaurus/docs/readable-code/surface-level-improvements/packing-information-into-names.md

 But if you get in the habit of taking an extra few seconds to come up with a good name,
 You’ll find your “naming muscle” builds quickly.

+## Prefer Concrete Names over Abstract Names

+When naming a variable, function, or other element, describe it concretely rather than abstractly.

+For example,
+Suppose you have an internal method named `ServerCanStart()`,
+Which tests whether the server can listen on a given TCP/IP port.

+The name `ServerCanStart()` is somewhat abstract, though.
+A more concrete name would be `CanListenOnPort()`.
+This name directly describes what the method will do.

+The next two examples illustrate this concept in more depth.

+Example: --run_locally
+One of our programs had an optional command-line flag named --run_locally.
+This flag would cause the program to print extra debugging information but run more slowly.
+The flag was typically used when testing on a local machine, like a laptop.
+But when the program was running on a remote server, performance was important, so the flag wasn’t used.
+You can see how the name --run_locally came about, but it has some problems:
+• A new member of the team didn’t know what it did.
+He would use it when running locally (imagine that), but he didn’t know why it was needed.
+• Occasionally, we needed to print debugging information while the program ran remotely.
+Passing --run_locally to a program that is running remotely looks funny, and it’s just confusing.
+• Sometimes we would run a performance test locally and didn’t want the logging slowing it down, so we wouldn’t use --run_locally.
+The problem is that --run_locally was named after the circumstance where it was typically used.
+Instead, a flag name like --extra_logging would be more direct and explicit.

+But what if --run_locally needs to do more than just extra logging?
+For instance, suppose that it needs to set up and use a special local database.
+Now the name --run_locally seems more tempting because it can control both of these at once.
+But using it for that purpose would be picking a name because it’s vague and indirect, which is probably not a good idea.
+The better solution is to create a second flag named --use_local_database.
+Even though you have to use two flags now, these flags are much more explicit; they don’t try to smash two orthogonal ideas into one, and they give you the option of using just one and not the other.

+## Attaching Extra Information to a Name

+As we mentioned before, a variable’s name is like a tiny comment.
+Even though there isn’t much room, any extra information you squeeze into a name will be seen every time the variable is seen.
+So if there’s something very important about a variable that the reader must know, it’s worth attaching an extra “word” to the name.
+For example, suppose you had a variable that contained a hexadecimal string: string id; // Example: "af84ef845cd8"
+You might want to name it hex_id instead, if it’s important for the reader to remember the ID’s format.